Saxy25/Saxy25/README.md

 - 👋 Hi, I’m @Saxy25
 - 👀 I’m interested in creating new designs
 - 🌱 I’m currently learning backend development with techcrush
-- 💞️ I’m looking to collaborate on Tech companies
+- 💞️ I’m looking to collaborate with both Tech companies and companies in need of graphics desiner
-- 📫 How to reach me... you can reach me via email
+- 📫 How to reach me... you can reach me via email (ezekielchinaza57@gmail.com)
 - 😄 Pronouns: ...
 She
 - ⚡ Fun fact: ... going out with colleagues